Coronavirus (COVID-19) update: ODS offices remain operational. Please call if you need a public defender. More Info

 Individuals with juvenile records, and only juvenile records, can answer truthfully that they were never convicted of a crime.
 Juveniles facing charges in Family Court are adjudicated delinquent or not delinquent.
 Adjudications of delinquency are not convictions.
 However, employers may still see any juvenile arrests, charges, or adjudications if they conduct a criminal background check and the record has not been expunged – and this may make finding a job more difficult in some cases.

-Want more information?
 Click Juvenile Expungement Information Sheet on expungements and complete the form below.